‘You cannot tell a ghost-story convincingly to a man who is sitting in the sun at half-past nine in the morning.’

 In this aspiration he finds support from the second disruptive figure, an unlikely and unwelcome visitor from England.
 Wilberforce Lechworthy (and what a name that is!) is an enlightened industrialist, the paternalist sort who provides all possible amenities and protection for his workforce; he is also a Member of Parliament and a newspaper proprietor (his paper loses money, but he doesn’t mind: ‘he said more than once in public that he ran it in the service of Christ’).

-Having recently retired, Lechworthy has embarked – along with his niece – on a tour of the South Seas, during which he had hoped to write a pamphlet on missionary work in the region.
+Having recently retired, Lechworthy has embarked – along with his niece – on a tour of the South Seas, during which he had intended to write a pamphlet on missionary work in the region.
 Unfortunately, the reality of what he’s seen so far has simply left him shocked: ‘He had found that the teaching of Christianity had involved too often the teaching of much that was worthless in European civilization and positively dangerous when transported to these islands.’

 Now he has stumbled upon Faloo and, in conversation with King Smith, he finds himself in support of the man’s proposition.
 For Lechworthy believes that the British Empire is already too big: ‘We have too much – territorially, we’re gorged,’ he explains.
 ‘We have done enough grabbing for unworthy ends.
 We have become a byword in that respect.’